FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-01-11-nggirls-zurich.md

 In this article I want to present the first NgGirls of 2020 in Zürich, Switzerland!

 I am very happy to announce ngGirls in Zürich at the 21st of February 2020 at the Google Europaallee F – Europaallee 36, 8004 Zurich.
 The workshop is only for woman and free of charge.
-So you can just apply the form and ou are onboard.
+So you can apply the form and ou are onboard.

 Please check out other information at [https://ng-girls.org/zurich-2020/](https://ng-girls.org/zurich-2020/)